pace/cloud-sdk-android/README.md

 ```

 ### Fetch apps by URL
 You can also fetch apps by URL and references (e.g. gas station references).

-**_Note:_** The reference starts with a specific namespace identifier followed by the gas station ID in this case it has to conform to the URN format.
+**_Note:_** The reference starts with a specific namespace identifier followed by the gas station ID in this case it has to conform the URN format.

 ##### Kotlin example
 ```kotlin
 AppKit.fetchAppsByUrl(url, "prn:poi:gas-stations:c977190d-049b-4023-bcbd-1dab88f02924", "prn:poi:gas-stations:f86a1818-353c-425f-a92b-705cc6ec5259") {
     when (it) {